-The state alters legislative and congressional district maps every 10 years to reflect population shifts identified by the U.S. Census Bureau, a process called redistricting.
-Both political parties have acknowledged flaws in Ohio's system in which state lawmakers draw U.S. House districts and a five-member state Apportionment Board creates legislative maps.
+In a process called redistricting, Ohio alters boundaries of its legislative and congressional districts once per decade to reflect population shifts identified in the U.S. Census.
+Both political parties acknowledge flaws in Ohio's system in which state lawmakers draw U.S. House districts and a five-member state Apportionment Board that can be controlled by a single party creates legislative maps.